weyoss/graphql-bookshelfjs/README.md

 ## SYNOPSIS

 A simple bridge between your graphql queries and your bookshelf models.
-This library resolves graphql queries which in turn resolve into bookshelf queries behind the scenes.
-It will perform **batched** and **optimised** queries, during graphql requests.
+This library resolves graphql queries to **batched** and **optimised** queries using bookshelf models.

 ## INSTALL